Website Crawling: The Key to Search Engine Visibility and Indexing

 1. Optimise Your Server and Minimise Errors

 A fast and healthy server response is crucial for efficient crawling.
 When search engine bots access your website, a slow server response time can hinder the crawling process.
-Consider the following tips to optimise server response:

 • Optimise Server Configuration: Ensure that your server is properly configured to handle the crawling demands.
 Work with your hosting provider to optimise server settings and eliminate any bottlenecks.